lc-soft/LC-Finder/README.md

 ### Features

-- **Image labeling:** Provides a simple GUI for marking bounded boxes of objects in images for training Yolo v3 and v2
+- **Image annotation:** Provides a simple GUI for marking bounded boxes of objects in images for training Yolo v3 and v2
-- **Object Detection:** Built-in image detector, It can automatically annotate the detected objects in the images.
+- **Object detection:** Built-in image detector, It can automatically annotate the detected objects in the images.
 - **Search by tags:** You can browse and search tagged images in the tags view
 - **Localization:** Support English, Simplified Chinese, Traditional Chinese, expandable support for other languages.
 - **Private space:** A password-protected space where you can hide non-public image sources